Neurotypic-ai/magus-mark/CONTRIBUTING.md

-# Contributing to Obsidian Magic
+# Contributing to Magus Mark

-First off, thank you for considering contributing to Obsidian Magic!
+First off, thank you for considering contributing to Magus Mark!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct